otago-polytechnic-bit-courses/ID511001-programming-2/lecture-notes/05-inheritance-and-polymorphism.md

 }
 ```

-In this example, the `Shape` class is the base class, and it has a `virtual` method `Draw()`, that outputs "Drawing a shape" to the console.
+In this example, the `Shape` class is the base class, and it has a `virtual` method `Draw()`, that outputs "Drawing a shape".
 The `Rectangle` class and `Circle` class are derived classes.
 They both inherit the `Draw()` method from the base class and then override it to provide their implementation.
-The `Rectangle` class will print "Drawing a rectangle".
+The `Rectangle` class will output "Drawing a rectangle".

 Here is an example of **polymorphism** using **abstract** classes and **method overriding**: